RooWiki/RooWiki.github.io/README.md

 ## Why Work With Me

-- I specialize in **interactive 3D experiences**, not standard websites
+- I specialize in **interactive 3D web experiences**
 - I combine **engineering rigor** with **visual and artistic sensibility**
-- I understand real-time engines and modern web technologies
+- I understand both real-time engines and modern web technologies
-- I focus on long-term maintainability and performance
+- I focus on performance, clarity, and long-term maintainability
-- I adapt quickly to new tools, pipelines, and project requirements
+- I adapt quickly to new tools and project requirements

-If you are looking for a developer who can bring **real-time 3D, interaction, and technical depth** to your web presence, I can help you build something that truly stands out.
+If you are looking for a developer who can bring **real-time 3D, interactivity, and technical depth** to your web presence, I can help you build something that truly stands out.

 ---